Information About Progress Reports

 At Blatch, we know our students are much more than a report - there are many moments of triumph and successes in our students' lives, of which you and they will feel a sense of pride or satisfaction.
 Indeed, there will be personal areas for development each child is working on that are not fully covered in a school report.

 Progress reports are however a useful snapshot from which to speak to your child about how to harness their successes and also how to apply themselves in their areas for improvement.
-At Blatch in 2022-23, progress reports will be released for students and families at the following times:
+Please find a list of key assessment and reporting dates for each year group below:

 Below is some further explanation and guidance about what we report on to support you recognising and celebrating your child's achievement and having informed conversations about their progress.